-- Area covered by licence and period of its validity.-Licences in Form XVI are originally granted for one year from the date of issue and for the most part hitherto have been valid only in the district in which they were granted.
-Licensees should, however, realize that if they wish to avoid the inconvenience of annual renewal they may apply for a licence valid for a period not exceeding three years which will be granted on payment of a compounded fee.
-A licence in this form may also be made valid for the whole of British India and the practice of giving such all-India licences has been encouraged in order to minimise the inconvenience otherwise caused to persons who move frequently from one district to another.
-It should be observed that a condition attaching to a licence specially made valid for the whole of British India is that its validity is subject to such restrictions as may be imposed by a local Government in respect to its own territory, eq, countersignature by a local officer of a licence granted or renewed by an officer of another province, etc., and holders of such licences are advised in their own interests to ascertain, when they have occasion to go outside the province in which they originally obtained their licence or subsequently had it renewed, whether any such restrictions have been imposed in the province to which they have gone.
-This information will be readily obtainable from the nearest licencing authority in the new province who will also, in most cases, be in a position to regularize the licence if this is necessary. - 9.
-Restrictions on quantity of ammunition that may be possessed.- The amount of ammunition for revolvers, pistols and rifles other than '22 bore, which the licensee is entitled to possess at any one time or within the period of validity of the licence will be entered on the licence.
-This amount is determined by local Governments and all purchases of ammunition for these weapons must be entered on the licence form by the vendor but there is no necessity for the latter to enter purchases of any other kind of ammunition on the possession of which there are no restrictions nor has he any need to enter on any form of licence purchases of any kind of ammunition, other than that for rifles of '303 or '450 bore and revolvers or pistols of '450 bore (to effect the purchase of which ammunition possession licences have to be taken out even by persons otherwise exempted) made by persons who are exempted from the necessity of taking out licences. - 10.
-Journey licences.-Where a licence is valid only for the district in which it was granted and the holder wishes to carry his weapons on a journey or in cases in which the licensee wishes to go on a journey accompanied by his retainers who are accustomed to bear arms when accompanying him a licence is required for which a feë
+Area covered by licence and period of its validity.

+The inconvenience of annual renewal they may apply for a LICENCE VALID FOR A PERIOD NOT EXCEEDING THREE YEARS which will be granted on payment of a compounded fee.
+A licence in this form practice of giving such all-India licences has been encouraged in order to minimise the inconvenience otherwise caused to persons who move frequently from one district to another.
+It should be observed that a condition attaching to a licence specially made valid for the whole of British India is that its validity is subject to such restrictions as may be imposed by a local Government in respect to its own territory. e. g., countersignature by a local officer of a licence granted or renewed by an officer of another province, etc., and holders of such licences are advised in their own interests to ascertain, when they have occasion to go outside the province in which they originally obtained their licence or subsequently had it renewed, whether any such restrictions have been imposed in the province to which they have gone.
+This information will be readily obtainable from the nearest licencing authority in the new province who will also, in most cases, be in a position to regularize the licence if this is necessary.

+Restrictions on quantity of ammunition that may be possessed.

+Restrictions on quantity of ammunition that may be possessed.